SaraAGithub-Portfolio/Movies_API/README.md

 - **Role-Based Access Control (RBAC)**: To introduce different user roles and permissions for a more controlled and secure user environment.
 - **Akka Implementation**: For improved scalability and performance.
 - **Social Features**: Including movie ratings, comment upvoting, and more interactive elements to foster a community feel.
+- **Payloads package** : a payloads package with request and response Data Transfer Objects(DTO) would be beneficial if the API were to expand.
+Offering flexibility and control over data sent to/received from clients.
+Decoupling: separates internal domain model from API layer.

 ### Approach and Challenges